Luis-D-Espinoza/Luis-D-Espinoza/README.md

 - ⚡ Fun fact: ...
 -->

-**'Perpetual Learner (Tech/History/Games'**
+**`Perpetual Learner (Tech/History/Games)`**

 I'm a former historian with an itch to create beyond in black and white.
 As a self-taught frontend developer I cherish every project made from scratch that allows to me grow thorugh creative solutions like civilizations before.
-Through my published writings in "[history] and "[tech]" you can find more about insights of my personal journey.
+Through my published writings in [history]() and [tech]() you can find more insight on my past and running endeavor.

+- 🔭 I’m currently working on frontend for a history sharing website for students, teachers, and enthusiasts
+- 🌱 I continue to improve on my javascript fundamentals